 Part 3 Calculation of propagation loss

+1. Subject to this Part 3, the propagation loss (or PL(lmn,Lmn)), for a radiocommunications transmitter, of the mth increment on the nth radial is calculated using:

+(a) for a transmitter connected to an antenna which is located greater than 6 metres above ground level – the method and parameters defined in section 2.2 of Recommendation ITU-R P.525-4 and in section 4.5.2 of Recommendation ITU-R P.526-15;

-1. The propagation loss (PL(lmn,Lmn)) for the mth increment on the nth radial is established using the method and parameters defined in section 4.5.2 of Recommendation ITU-R P.526-13.
+(b) for a transmitter connected to an antenna which is located at or below 6 metres above ground level – the method and parameters defined in section 2.2 of Recommendation ITU-R P.525-4, in section 4.5.2 of Recommendation ITU-R P.526-15 and in section 3.2 of Recommendation ITU-R P.2108-0.

-2. In implementing the method in section 4.5.2 of Recommendation ITU-R P.526-13, the height of the nominal receiver is 5 metres above ground level, the height of the transmitter above ground level is determined in Part 1 of Schedule 3, and the height of a profile point is determined in Part 2 of Schedule 3.
+2. In implementing the method in section 4.5.2 of Recommendation ITU-R P.526-15, the height of the nominal receiver is 5 metres above ground level, the height of the transmitter above ground level is determined in Part 1 of Schedule 3, and the height of a profile point is determined in Part 2 of Schedule 3.

-3. In implementing the method in section 4.5.2 of Recommendation ITU-R P.526-13, the path profile is developed by sampling the DEM-9S at 250 metre increments along each radial.
+3. In implementing the method in section 4.5.2 of Recommendation ITU-R P.526-15, the path profile is developed by sampling the the DEM-3S at 100 metre increments along each radial.
 At each increment along the path profile, the procedure for determining the average ground height described in Part 2 of Schedule 3 is implemented.

+4. In implementing the method in section 3.2 of Recommendation ITU-R P.2108-0:

+(a) the percentage of locations is set at 0.08% and the correction is applied at only one end of the path;

+(b) if the loss calculated using the method in section 3.2 of Recommendation ITU-R P.2108-0 is less than 0 dB, the calculated loss value is replaced with 0 dB; and

+(c) if the loss calculated using the method in section 3.2 of Recommendation ITU-R P.2108-0 is greater than 8 dB, the calculated loss value is replaced with 8 dB.

 Schedule 3 Antenna height and average ground height